nu-desine/AlphaLive/Other Files/README - running AlphaLive.txt

 This directory contains most of the extra files and folders needed when running AlphaLive.

-When AlphaLive is running it expects it's executable/application file to be living in a folder alongside the contents of this directory.
+When AlphaLive is running it expects its executable/application file to be living in a folder alongside the contents of this directory.

 Therefore once you have built AlphaLive, move the binary into a folder containing these extra folders and files.
 AlphaLive can run without these files, however features such as Toolbox items, language translation, and firmware/software updating will not be available.